Concussion - Medical Condition

 A concussion most often happens by accident, and not all causes can be prevented.
 To reduce your risk, protect yourself and your family from the most common dangers.
 Wear a seat belt whenever you ride in a car.
 Strap children into age- and size-appropriate safety seats.
 Wear protective gear whenever engaged in sports or active pursuits that pose injury risks (e.g., skating, bicycling, horseback riding).
 Wear shoes with low heels and good treads to prevent slips and falls.

 Symptoms of concussion may linger for months or longer after injuries have healed.
 In post-concussion syndrome, a person may continue to experience headaches, dizziness, fatigue, and changes in mood, sleep, and memory.
 Since these symptoms are common in everyday life, it can be difficult to know if they were caused by the concussion.
+If you have had a concussion and your post-concussion symptoms worsen, you should see your doctor as soon as possible.
+People who experience changes in mood may benefit from psychotherapy if their symptoms persist.
 Repeated concussions may lead to permanent neurological damage.